 John Rutledge was an active player in early American politics, signing the Constitution and serving as South Carolina’s first governor.
 But his townhouse on Broad Street, now the John Rutledge Inn, was built before he even attended his first Continental Congress.
 The house was embellished and expanded over the years, including the addition of elaborate lacelike ironwork that still stops passersby in their tracks.
 The inn comprises the main building and two carriage houses.
 In the 1980s, a major renovation prepared it for its new life as an inn, restoring the parquet floors, marble fireplaces, and crown molding to fully honor the property's past.

-Rooms evoke the property's Colonial Era origins, with canopy beds, tilt-top tables, and brass fireplace screens.
-Tempur-Pedic mattresses, property-wide Wi-Fi, and flat-screen TVs help guests remember that they're still in the 21st century.
+Rooms in the main house evoke the property's Colonial Era origins, with canopy beds and brass fireplace screens.
+All rooms have Tempur-Pedic mattresses, property-wide Wi-Fi, and flat-screen TVs help guests remember that they're still in the 21st century.
 Around the property, visit the sumptuous ballroom for evening sherry, or stroll the lush, secluded courtyard.